rapmd73/JackrabbitRelay/Extras/Equilibrium/README.md

 This example is for KuCoin, but applies to *all* exchanges where Equilibrium will be used.
 The Webhook **MUST** be present and point to your IP address/port entry for Jackrabbit Relay.

+**The port used below, 7732, is EXAMPLE ONLY.
+It MUST be changed to YOUR installation.**

     # Spot Market - JackrabbitRelay
     { "Account":"MAIN","API":"API1","SECRET":"SECRET1","Passphrase":"pw1","RateLimit":"1000","Retry":"3","Webhook":"http://127.0.0.1:7732" }